 Our Criteria For Best Travel Trailer for Couples

-We know most of our travels is going to be just the two of us, so we don’t need lots of space.
+We know most of our travels are going to be just the two of us, so we don’t need lots of space.
 We looked for a travel trailer less than 25-feet in length preferably closer to 20.
 We also don’t want to buy a truck just to tow the trailer so we wanted something lightweight with a GVWR of 4,000 or less.
-This weight limit allows out full-size SUV to tow the trailer comfortably.
+This weight limit allows our full-size SUV to tow the trailer comfortably.

 We both wanted the travel trailer to have a bathroom with a separate toilet and shower or what is known in the industry as a dry bath,.
-We both dislike the ones where the shower head hangs over a special type toilet.
+We both dislike the ones where the shower head hangs over a special type of toilet.
 Yuk!!

 We both wanted at a minimum a queen-sized bed.
 At home, we have a king-sized bed so we are used to having lots of space between us.
 A full-sized bed would be too uncomfortable.
 We wanted a small dinette and a nice galley with hopefully a close to the full-size refrigerator.

 Our last need was that it could sleep more than just the two of us.
 We have two granddaughters that will soon be able to go on trips with us and we wanted to make sure they have a place to sleep indoors.

 One final item we wanted, not a deal-breaker, but really nice to have was Azdel composite panels.
 You can read this article and learn why we think having Azdel panels in your travel trailer is a really good thing.

 The Lance 1575 fit our search criteria perfectly.
 It is by no means the least expensive of the 5 travel trailers we researched but it offers a tremendous amount of value, has an excellent floor plan, beautiful design, and hopefully reliability as well.

 Here is a photo of the Lance 1575 interior and you will see why we fell in love.